RebornBeat/Hearth/README.md

 **Why not just build this into one agent?**
 Because then you could only measure that agent.
 External means you can measure *the harness* — across Codex, Claude Code, ChatGPT, custom hosts — under identical contracts, ticks, verdicts, and metrics.
-Comparability is the reason for the architecture.
+Comparability is the reason for the architecture — and it is also why one proven model/harness pair is enough to start: expansion becomes data acquisition, not re-architecture.

 **Why isn't the checklist the feature?**
 Because a checklist is storage.
 The loop over it is the power.
 The checklist ships —